nualagr/dargan-health-foods/TESTING.md

 <br>

-A Back-To-Top button has also been provided on these pages to allow the user to quickly return to the top of the screen with minimal effort.
+A 'Back-To-Top' button has also been provided on these pages to allow the user to quickly return to the top of the screen with minimal effort.

 &#9745; Easily find information outlining the features that membership of the site offers to its registered users.

-A section of the Home Page is devoted to encouraging new users to become a site member.
+A section of the 'Home' page is devoted to encouraging new users to become a site member.
 This 'Members Get More' section outlines some benefits such as membership discounts and access to exclusive events.
 A call-to-action button brings to the user straight to the registration page where they can sign up and use their new member discount code immediately to get 10% off their order.